SmoothWAN/SmoothWAN-docs/docs/index.md

 **A note for those looking for high speeds: If you need to combine multiple *stable & reliable* internet connections above 100Mbit, use a *load balancer*.**

-**Tip: Both Synology routers and GL.iNet Slate/Flint (with 4.2.0 firmware) include Wi-Fi and are much easier to setup compared to the TP-Link Multi-WAN series / pfSense...**
+**Tip: Synology routers and GL.iNet Slate/Flint (with 4.2.0 firmware) and few others include Wi-Fi and are much easier to setup compared to the TP-Link Multi-WAN series / pfSense or other enterprise solution...**

 ***
 ## [More Features](/features) (link)